suiody/healthdatatool/README.md

 #README

-Front-end for health data tool made in React, which corresponds to healthdatatool-api, which uses a Rails 5 api on the back-end.

 Motivation: Development databases contain a wealth of information, yet many are geared toward analysts, or others in technical roles, and the user interfaces require a bit of a learning curve.

 This open source project aims to:
 - to provide a simple, intuitive web app to enable users to search several popular development databases for health and environmental datasets